Last updated on March 8th, 2026 at 10:02 pm

 What else can a dog parent do to help extend the life of their dog on a budget?

-Yep, I asked this question as well.
-Again the answer may surprise you.
+Yep, I asked my vet this question as well.
+Again, the answer may surprise you.

 1. An engaged mind is a healthy mind!